-For a fun example of Style One, try making a Beer Punch: start with a large pitcher and mix 12 ounces of Sprite, 2 1/2 cups of pineapple juice, and six bottles or cans of your favorite beer (you can even throw in sliced lemons, limes, and oranges if you want).
-Ladle out into individual cups and the party’s already started!
+For a fun example of Style One, try making a Beer Punch: start with a large pitcher and mix 12 ounces of citrus-flavored soda, 2 cups of pineapple juice, and six bottles or cans of your favorite beer (you can even throw in sliced citrus fruit if you want).
+Ladle out into individual cups and enjoy!

 Style Two: Beer + Beer.
 Your second style option is to combine two beers that taste good together.
 Guinness Stout is a classic base for beer cocktails, as in the Black and Tan (a stout poured on top of a lighter beer, such as a Pale Ale).
 Similarly, a Stout poured onto champagne is known as a Black Velvet.

 For a sweeter example of Style Two, we recommend making a Peach Melba Cocktail, a blend of two fruit Lambics inspired by the dessert of the same name.
-Take 3/4 cup chilled peach Lambic (such as Lindemans) and mix with 1/4 cup chilled raspberry Lambic (such as Cantillon).
-Add a thin slice of lemon and serve!
+Take 1/2 cup chilled peach Lambic (such as Lindemans) and mix with 1/2 cup chilled raspberry Lambic (such as Cantillon).
+Add a slice of peach or lemon and serve!

 Finally, Style Three: Beer + Spirits.
 If you’re feeling adventurous and don’t mind a higher ABV you can also boost your beer with the intense aromas and flavors of hard alcohol.
 Perhaps the most famous of these cocktails (especially around St. Patrick’s Day) goes by the politically incorrect name of the Irish Car Bomb.
 To make one just pour a pint of Guinness Stout into a pint glass and drop in both a shot of whiskey and a shot of Irish cream liqueur.
 Make sure to drink it fast before the cream starts to curdle!